My Journey through Anesthesia…

 Am I interviewing for a legit practice?

-- Unfortunately, not everyone has high moral character.
+- Unfortunately, not everyone has a high moral character.
 You need to be very careful with who you get into bed with.
 I have met doctors at conferences who report being fired from private practices because they refused to perform procedures that they felt were not indicated.
 There are practices out there in which the referral patterns include recommendations from referral sources that request interventions or meds that you may not agree with.
-There also practices were physicians are pressured to perform injections or give medications by lawyers who have alterior motives, or they are asked for interventions just because they are highly remibursed as opposed to medically indicated.
+There also practices were physicians are pressured to perform injections or give medications by lawyers who have ulterior motives, or they are asked for interventions just because they are highly reimbursed as opposed to medically indicated.
 I would caution anyone from taking these jobs.

 - Don’t get stuck in a practice where you can’t sleep at night.
 Don’t focus on surgeons as your only referral source.
 You should not have to feel like you are obligated to refer a patient for surgery who really does not need it, or has not exhausted conservative therapy.